-Ads are obvious in apps, and it’s a way to add up the revenue.
-I wouldn’t say to cut all of it, But it could turn into an annoying experience for the users if it fills up the app.
-Moreover, they pull down the speed of the app, and this could be a reason for the users to uninstall your app.
+Ads are obvious in apps, and it’s a way to add up revenue.
+I wouldn’t say to cut all of it, but it could turn into an annoying experience for the users if it fills up the app.
+Moreover, they slow down the speed of the app, and this could be a reason for the users to uninstall your app.

 #4 Similar apps (That too free!!):

-While launching an app, competitions can be there and it will be even more challenging when some other app serves the same purpose and with free of cost.
+While launching an app, competition can be there, and it will be even more challenging when some other app serves the same purpose and is free of cost.
 I know, that’s hurting.
 This free app has the potential to make you lose all your customer.

-To dilute the seriousness of the situation, you can bring in more offers and temporarily compromise in price to drive more customers.
+To dilute the seriousness of the situation, you can bring in more offers and temporarily compromise prices to drive more customers.

 #5 Forcing to signup/ login:

 Signups are not always necessary.
 It can entirely depend on the purpose of the app.
-There exist apps which do not require any kind of logins, but still forces the users to signup.
+There exist apps that do not require any kind of login, but still force the users to sign up.